SafiaNassiri/TheLastLight-PythonGame/README.md

 As you bring back light, the world slowly heals, but shadow creatures and environmental dangers stand in your way.

 ## Gameplay
-- Explore a labyrinthine 2D world filled with **enemies, hazards, and secrets**.
+- Explore a map 2D world filled with **enemies, hazards, and secrets**.
 - Collect **Light Orbs** and return them to the Shrine to expand its protective radius.
-- Manage a **stamina bar** – sprinting, dashing, and attacking consume stamina, making exploration strategic.
-- Encounter different **enemy types**:
-  - Chasers – fast, fragile, relentless.
-  - Patrol Guards – predictable routes, dangerous in groups.
-  - Shadow Lurkers – invisible until close.
-  - Light Drainers – temporarily weaken your light radius.
-- Avoid **environmental hazards** like pits, spikes, collapsing floors, and moving walls.
-- Unlock shortcuts with **keys and gates**, and find **mini-shrines** for temporary safe zones.
-- Experience dynamic **sound design**:
-  - Heartbeat when enemies are near.
-  - Whispers in the dark when light is low.
-  - Music layers in new instruments as you restore more orbs.

 ## Features (Planned & Implemented)
 - [x] Create an editor.py for drawing Maps